National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   <!-- Read about the OMOP Standard Tables in @sec-understanding,
   specifically the medications are in the [`drug_exposure`](https://ohdsi.github.io/CommonDataModel/cdm60.html#DRUG_EXPOSURE) table. -->
-  OMOP tables are designed to represent data from many sources, but typically they need to be transformed before they are analyzed with conventional statistical software.
+  OMOP tables are designed to represent data from many sources, but typically they need to be transformed before analysis with conventional statistical software.
   ]
   Those two columns are sparsely populated and they look inconsistent across sites.^[Conformance is a topic in @sec-cycle.]
 * **I**: